Nickanthonygroen/fe3-assessment-2/readme.md

 ## Review

 This assignment for me in particular was pretty damn difficult.
-I found myself struggling for a long time with this and had to ask multiple students and even friends to help me out with this one.
+I found myself struggling for the most of the time with this and had to ask multiple students and even friends to help me out with this one.

 # Features